A Strong Voice for the Interior

 From an outdoor childhood pre-smartphone, to highschool at Juneau-Douglas, to graduating with a MS in Wildlife Biology from UAF, I have witnessed many changes in our state over the years.

-For the past 22 years, my husband Corey Schwanke and I have called the Copper River Valley home.
+For the past 25 years, my husband Corey Schwanke and I have called the Copper River Valley home.
 Raising a son in this area has been a blessing.
 An amazing place, the Ahtna Region.
 Being avid hunters, trappers and fishermen, we respect the resources here and all the people who rely on them.
 Serving as the Glennallen Area Assistant Wildlife Biologist and then as the Area Wildlife Biologist for ADF&G through 2014, I had the pleasure of managing the Nelchina Caribou Herd as well as moose, Dall sheep, bison, wolves and bears throughout the Copper River Basin.
-Since then I have had the opportunity to serve in the private business sector developing sporting good products and consulting for utilities and non-governmental organizations.

 Between my resource work in the Prudhoe Bay region and the Watana-Susitna basin, I have a strong understanding of the delicate balance between critical energy development projects and the needs of Alaskans who rely on the renewable natural resources of these same areas.